By Brenda Ortega

 In recent years, Beier worked with MEA IT staff to develop a sophisticated online tool which provides union negotiating teams precise financial information for use at the bargaining table.

-Beier says her greatest accomplishment has been helping school districts understand and pass regional enhancement millages to increase general fund budgets—most recently in Macomb County.
+Beier says her greatest accomplishment has been helping school districts understand and pass regional enhancement millages to increase general fund budgets (featured in the February MEA Voice).
 “Every place it’s gotten passed, I’ve been involved, and it actually creates money.”

 All of Beier’s siblings are highly accomplished adults.
 Her older brother is an Academy Award-winning computer effects supervisor and technologist in Hollywood; her sister is a CEO in Kansas; one younger brother is a computer programmer who sold his work to Microsoft and retired at 38, and the other is a naval engineer.

 “What happens when school is your savior is that you are really, really into it,” she said.
 “I love school.
 I’ve been taking classes every year since I was five years old.
-After earning my master’s, I have taken classes in Spanish, math, chemistry, biology, psychology, writing, and—of course—an entire elementary education program.”
+After earning my master’s I have taken classes in Spanish, math, chemistry, bioilogy, psychology, writing, and of course, an entire elementary education program.”

 This year she has been completing her student teaching in a second-grade classroom at Ralya Elementary School in Haslett.
 Seeing her there is like witnessing a rebirth.
 She smiles non-stop.
 Her gait is light, and she seems to glow from within.